SkafteNicki/dtu_mlops/s6_the_cloud/infrastructure_as_code.md

     values in modules.

 9. **Service Accounts**: Create specific service accounts for different purposes (Cloud Build, Vertex AI, etc.) with minimal required permissions (principle of least privilege).
+See Exercise 9 for an example of creating a dedicated service account with specific IAM permissions.

 10. **API Management**: Use OpenTofu to explicitly enable required APIs.
 This ensures all dependencies are tracked and can be reproduced in other projects or environments.
+See Exercises 8 and 9 for examples of enabling APIs before creating dependent resources.

 11. **Linking to M21 Concepts**: Ensure your IaC configuration mirrors what you learned in [M21 Using the Cloud](using_the_cloud.md).
 For example: